 The House Armed Services Committee, in its report (H.Rept.
-118-529 of May 31, 2024, page 463) on the FY2025 National Defense Authorization Act (NDAA) (H.R.
-8070); the Senate Armed Services Committee, in its report (S.Rept.
-118-188 of July 8, 2024, page 484) on the FY2025 NDAA (S. 4638); and the House Appropriations Committee, in its report (H.Rept.
-118-557 of June 17, 2024, page 186) on the FY2025 DOD Appropriations Act (H.R.
-8774), recommend approving the Navy's funding requests.
-(Page 463)

-H.Rept.
-118-529 directs the Government Accountability Office (GAO) to review and provide a briefing on the Navy's large surface combatant programs, with one or more GAO reports to follow (pages 24-25), and directs the Navy to provide a briefing on propulsion motor technology for the DDG(X) program (page 65).
-Section 214 of S. 4638 would require full-scale testing of a minimum of two electric propulsion motor technologies for the DDG(X) program.
+118-529 of May 31, 2024) on the FY2025 National Defense Authorization Act (NDAA) (H.R.
+8070), recommends approving the Navy's funding requests.
+(Page 463) The report directs the Government Accountability Office (GAO) to review and provide a briefing on the Navy's large surface combatant programs, with one or more GAO reports to follow (pages 24-25), and directs the Navy to provide a briefing on propulsion motor technology for the DDG(X) program (page 65).